Setting Up Keploy Agent in Apache Karaf for Local Development

 Replace the

-value with the absolute path to your application's target folder.
+value with the absolute path to your application's target folder (Where Java compiled classes are present).

 Step 4: Record Test Cases